Yodata/yodata/packages/plugin-event/README.md

   $ yodata event sub:remove

 OPTIONS
-  --agent=agent      (required) the subscriber, i.e. myapp:
-  --force            force the subscription non-standard topic --host=host        the host or subscription file location i.e nv301: or nv301:/settings/default-subscriptions.json --output
-  --profile=profile  [default: bhhs] command context --pub=pub          [default: ] the agent will be authorized to publish to these topics (csv) --sub=sub          [default: ] the agent will be subscribe to these topics (csv) --type=type        [default: RealEstateAgent,RealEstateOrganization] update only this type of subOrganization --verbose          dispaly all subscriptions for the target after the subscription is reoved.
+  -p, --pub=pub              [default: ] the agent will be authorized to publish to these topics (csv) -s, --sub=sub              [default: ] the agent will be subscribe to these topics (csv) --agent=agent              (required) the subscriber, i.e. myapp:

+  --filter-type=filter-type  [default: RealEstateAgent,RealEstateOrganization] update only specific type(s) i.e.
+                             RealestateAgent, RealestateOrganization, RealestateOffice

-  --version=version  [default: 0] the subscription version
+  --force                    force the subscription non-standard topic

+  --host=host                the host or subscription file location i.e nv301: or
+                             nv301:/settings/default-subscriptions.json

+  --output

+  --profile=profile          [default: bhhs] command context

+  --verbose                  dispaly all subscriptions for the target after the subscription is reoved.

 DESCRIPTION
   examples: